18F/federalist-design/research/beta2/beta2_interviewguide.md

 * How would you describe it to someone else?
 * How would you characterize it's brand / personality?
 * If you had a magic wand, what would Federalist look like and work like for you?

-If there is time:

-* preview
-* how do people want to share?
-PDF / screenshots / just the copy / live site Listen for:
-How well we've done github abstraction (doesn't matter) > but, is the UI making sense?
-* spending money on CMS?
-Is it successful?